fedeghe/interval/source/README.md

 run #9: 1679946526633 // " 1
 ENDED at 1679946526637   // end 6
 ```
-as You can see the distance between each contiguous allows more stability, but most importantly no divergence, compared to `[native] setInterval`:
+as You can see the distance between each contiguous allows some more stability compared to the analogous `setInterval` version:

 ``` js
 var clear = setInterval(function () {